PrefectHQ/prefect/docs/tutorials/storage.md

 - Kubernetes Jobs
 - Process configuration

-Most users will find it easiest to configure new infrastructure blocks through the Prefect Orion or Prefect Cloud UI.
+Most users will find it easiest to configure new infrastructure blocks through the Prefect server or Prefect Cloud UI.

 You can see any previously configured storage blocks by opening the Prefect UI and navigating to the **Blocks** page.
 To create a new infrastructure block, select the **+** button on this page.
 Prefect displays a page of available block types.
 Select **run-infrastructure** from the **Capability** list to filter to just the infrastructure blocks.